Prag8855/aab/content/guides/german-health-insurance.md

 {% include '_blocks/healthInsuranceQuestion.html' %}

-[Feather](/out/feather-private) sells private health insurance, but they only offer one or two options.
-If you [ask a broker](#insurance-brokers), they compare all options to find the best one.
+[Feather](/out/feather-private) only sells private health insurance from Hallesche.
+It might not be the best option for you.
+[Ask a broker](#insurance-brokers) to compare all options from all insurers.

 [Ottonova](/out/ottonova) sells their own private health insurance.
 It's rarely the best option.[^77] Don't choose Ottonova directly; [ask a broker](#insurance-brokers) to help you.
 If Ottonova is the best option for you, the broker will tell you.[^76]